Summit Piano Trio

 ROBERT HENRY, pianist

-A founding member of SPT, Robert Henry is an internationally renowned artist, who performs throughout the world as orchestra soloist, recitalist and chamber musician.
+A founding member of SPT, Robert is an internationally renowned artist, who performs throughout the world as orchestra soloist, recitalist and chamber musician.
 Since winning First Prize in four international piano competitions, he has presented solo recitals at New York City’s Carnegie Hall, Washington, DC’s John F. Kennedy Center for the Performing Arts and London’s Wigmore Hall.
 His third heralded CD, “As the Songbird Sings: Music of Schubert and Brahms” was released in 2016.

-HELEN HWAYA KIM, violinist
+HELEN KIM, violinist

-At the age of six, Helen Hwaya Kim made her concerto debut with the Calgary Philharmonic Orchestra; subsequently, she has appeared as guest soloist with the Atlanta and Milwaukee symphony orchestra and, in Boston’s Symphony Hall, with The Boston Pops.
-Ms. Kim earned both her Bachelor and Master’s degrees from The Juilliard School, studying with the legendary Dorothy DeLay, Hyo Kang and Cho-Liang Lin.
-While at Juilliard, she served as Concertmaster of the Juilliard Orchestra and was the winner of the Juilliard Concerto Competition at both the pre-college and college levels.
-She is the recipient of more than 100 national and international awards, among them the prestigious Artists International Competition in New York, which presented her in debut recitals at Weill Recital Hall at Carnegie Hall and the Aspen Summer Music Festival.
-A native of Canada, Ms. Kim has been guest soloist with many leading Canadian ensembles, including the National Arts Centre Orchestra, Montréal’s Orchestre Métropolitain, McGill Chamber Orchestra and the symphony orchestras of Prince George, Regina, Vancouver and Windsor.
-She has also performed with orchestras and at festivals in the United States, México, the United Kingdom, Germany, the Netherlands and Poland.
+At the age of six, Helen made her concerto debut with the Calgary Philharmonic Orchestra; subsequently, she has appeared as guest soloist with the Atlanta and Milwaukee symphony orchestras and, in Boston’s Symphony Hall with The Boston Pops.
+She earned both her Bachelor and Master’s degrees from The Juilliard School, studying with the legendary Dorothy DeLay, Hyu Kang and Cho-Liang Lin.
+Helen is the recipient of more than 100 national and international awards, among them the prestigious Artists International Competition in New York, which presented her in debut recitals at Weill Recital Hall at Carnegie Hall and the Aspen Summer Music Festival.
+A native of Canada, she has been guest soloist with many leading Canadian ensembles, including the National Arts Centre Orchestra, Montréal’s Orchestra Métropolitain, McGill Chamber Orchestra and the symphony orchestras of Prince George, Regina, Vancouver and Windsor.
+Helen has also performed with orchestras and at festivals in the United States, México, the United Kingdom, Germany, the Netherlands and Poland.
+Helen serves as a full professor and String Area Coordinator at Kennesaw State University.

 CHARAE KRUEGER, cellist

-Piano Trio #1 in d, Op.
+ARENSKY Piano Trio #1 in d, Op.
 32

-Concerto in C, Op.
+BEETHOVEN Concerto in C, Op.
 56 ("Triple")

 Piano Trio #6 in B-flat, Op.
 97 (“Archduke”)